 Archaeology is the study of the human past, in all its social and cultural diversity.
 At Cambridge it is an outstandingly broad and exciting subject, equally rewarding for those who feel at home in the sciences, the humanities, or both.
 It covers a huge range of topics, from the evolution of humans, through the development of agriculture, and on to the role of material culture in human life.
 Over the course of your studies, you might find yourself analysing deformations in mediaeval skulls; translating Egyptian hieroglyphs; reconstructing past landscapes; learning about radio-carbon dating; studying imagery in a Babylonian poem; or debating the politics of cultural heritage.

 Cambridge is one of the largest centres of archaeological research in Britain.
-In 2016, it was ranked [link: http://www.theguardian.com/higher-education-network/2016/mar/22/qs-world-university-rankings-2016-archeology] as the best place in the world to study archaeology, and it has consistently been rated as the top place to study archaeology in the UK in the Good University Guide.
+In 2022 Cambridge was once again ranked as the best place in the world to study archaeology.
 Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres.